Hlyztrk/Python-Projects/README.md

 # Beginner-Friendly Python Projects
 Python Projects for Beginners
 The objective of this repository is to build fun projects using Python.
-We will create 10 different projects:
+Each project has its own readme file and explains how to build the project.
+I have also added a gif which shows the final project.
+So it is highly recommended to read the readme files in each project before starting the build.
+We will create 9 different projects:

 - Turtle Race
 - Quiz Game